tdolan12/Flight_Delay_Predictions_Machine_Learning_at_Scale_Final/README.md

 Enhanced feature engineering with additional external data sources Production deployment with monitoring and A/B testing

-Project Structure
-├── data/                   # Data processing and ETL pipelines ├── notebooks/             # Jupyter notebooks for EDA and modeling ├── src/                   # Source code for models and utilities ├── docs/                  # Project documentation and presentations └── README.md             # This file
-Course Context
 This project was completed as the final assignment for DATASCI 261: Machine Learning at Scale at UC Berkeley's School of Information, demonstrating proficiency in distributed computing, large-scale machine learning, and production ML system design.

 For questions or collaboration opportunities, please reach out.